natemaia/dk/ISSUE.md

    and it doesn't have this problem.
 I think that the problem does not apply to a single game and can be deeper and appear in a different use case.

-4. Also coming from problem 4, I noticed that there is no full-screen rule in dk.

-5. In the gparted program, when confirming operations, nothing is visible in the pop-up window that appears showing the progress of operations; there is also a problem with the border (I will attach a screenshot).
+4. In the gparted program, when confirming operations, nothing is visible in the pop-up window that appears showing the progress of operations; there is also a problem with the border (I will attach a screenshot).

-6. Regarding the fact that the dk does not exit full-screen mode when opening other windows.
+5. Regarding the fact that the dk does not exit full-screen mode when opening other windows.
 Strictly speaking, this is not a bug, but the problem is that when a new window opens, it receives focus but the window itself is not visible, so you have to return to the previous window and manually exit the fullscreen, or alternatively,